younise/demo/_posts/2020-12-10-adfs-vcf-vc-nsxt-vrealize.md

     The Edit Policy wizard appears.

 4. Click **Next**.
 5. On the Configuration page, click the vertical elapse to edit the Web Browser policy rule and create.

     a.
 Specify **ADFS - SAML Password** as the first authentication method and **Password (Local Directory**) as the fallback method.
 Leave the and user belongs to group(s): option blank to apply the rule to all users.

     b.
 Click **Save**.

     The new policy rule appears as **ADFS - SAML Password** in the rules list.
 6. Click **Next**.
 7. Review your changes and then click **Save**.

-Congratulations, you should now be able to login to all components of the stack using Microsfot Active Directory Federations Services as the Identity Provider!
+Congratulations, you should now be able to login to all components of the stack using Microsoft Active Directory Federations Services as the Identity Provider!

 Rock on.